c9/c9.ide.language.python/README.md

 # Using This Plugin

-This plugin is still marked "experimental".
-To use it in Cloud9, please go to Cloud9 > Preferences > Experimental > Python Code Completion.
+This plugin is available by default.
+You can set whether your project is using Python2 or Python3 by going to Cloud9 > Preferences > Project Settings > Language Support > Python Version.

 ## License